toaster-kelly/template-app-simple/README.md

 ## Features
 - Frameworkless, only `jQuery` and `lodash` as required dependencies
-- OLOO style inheritance
+- Prototypal inheritance
-- Base object for common variables and hierarchy management
+- Base object for common variables, trickling, and hierarchy management
-- Dead simple build and live-reload setup using `webpack` and `webpack-dev-server`
+- Simple build and live-reload setup using `webpack` and `webpack-dev-server`
 - Basic SCSS scaffold, including normalize and critical CSS
 - Example modules for new children, matrix transforms, THREE.js, full-page shaders (THREE.js), and 2D canvas.